Endometriosis: Q&A with Dr Anne Poliness

 Assisted Reproductive Technology (ART) can be considered if surgical treatment has not helped.

-Will endometriosis impact my fertility?
+Will the condition impact my fertility?

 While some individuals with endometriosis fall pregnant easily, unfortunately, many do not.

 Endometriosis is found to be present in approximately 50% of cases that have been unable to conceive after trying for 12 months.
 The impact on fertility is thought to be due to the endometriosis causing some distortion of the anatomy resulting in blockages or changing the function of the fallopian tubes.
 In many cases, endometriosis can alter ovulation/egg production, cause menstrual cycle disruption, impact the fallopian tubes and in turn embryo transport, and have detrimental effects on the endometrium (womb lining).
-A laparoscopy surgical procedure is normally required to confirm the diagnosis of endometriosis and several treatments can help set you on the right path to achieve a pregnancy.
+A laparoscopy surgical procedure is typically required to confirm the diagnosis and several treatments can help set you on the right path to achieve a pregnancy.

 If you are experiencing any symptoms of endometriosis, it is important that you seek professional help from your GP as a starting point, then consult a gynaecologist.